open-learning/git4ol/README.md

 We've chosen this format for two reasons:

 - To lower the technical barrier of entry to anyone who understand basic `git` commands
-- To provide a step-by-step guide that encompasses all of the core aspects of the specification
+- To provide a step-by-step guide that cover all of the core aspects of `git4ol`

 ## Prerequisites